-This vegan tuna salad recipe is made with a special ingredient—jackfruit!
+This jackfruit tuna salad recipe is so delicious!
 Jackfruit has leapt into the vegan culinary spotlight thanks to its versatility.
 Though indeed a fruit, its cooked texture resembles shredded meat.
 Jackfruit takes on the flavors in the pot, transforming itself into a vegan stand-in for pulled pork or taco meat or, in this case, a plant-based version of tuna salad.

 To prepare the jackfruit

 Open the can of jackfruit and drain the brine.
 Give the fruit a couple of good rinses to wash off as much of the brininess as possible.
 Put the jackfruit in a bowl and shred it with a fork.

 In a skillet, heat the olive oil over medium heat.
 Add the onion and garlic and sauté until slightly translucent.
 Add the shredded jackfruit, lemon juice, salt, and pepper and stir.
 Add the water, cover, and simmer for 15 minutes.
 Set aside to cool.

 To prepare the salad

 In a large bowl, toss together the cooked jackfruit, carrot, celery, and scallion.
 Fold in the vegan mayonnaise, mustard, and seasonings until well combined.
 Taste and add salt and pepper as needed.